WalkingNL/Coding/SHELL/vim.md

   - `s`: delete the current character under the cursor and enter the insert mode.
   - `S`: delete the current line and enter the insert mode.
   - `i`: enter the insert mode at the cursor.
+  - `gi`: enter the insert mode from the end of the last insert mode
   - `I`: enter insert mode at the beginning of the current line.
+  - `gI`:
   - `o`: enter the insert mode at the next line.
   - `O`: enter the insert mode at the previous line.
   - `c`: is used to delete the current selection and enter the insert mode that `c` can be used with other motion.